viamrobotics/docs/docs/viam/_index.md

 The Viam cloud does not receive any command or control information regarding your robots, ensuring low latency, robustness, and privacy.
 With WebRTC established, Viam uses [gRPC](https://grpc.io/) so you can program your robot in many common programming languages.

-This provides flexibility and security whether you are building tight control loops for autonomous mobile robots, event-based triggers for IoT devices, or custom web-based robot management interfaces.
+This provides flexibility and security.
+You can build tight control loops for autonomous mobile robots, event-based triggers for IoT devices, or custom web-based robot management interfaces.

 There are four categories of APIs: